Lazy Susan

 A lazy Susan is a turntable (rotating tray) placed on a table or countertop to aid in distributing food.
 Lazy Susans may be made from a variety of materials but are usually glass, wood, or plastic.
 They are circular and placed in the centre of a table to share dishes easily among diners.
-Owing to the nature of Chinese cuisine, especially dim sum, they are common at formal Chinese restaurants both in mainland China and abroad.
+Owing to the nature of Chinese cuisine, especially Cantonese dim sum, they are common at formal Chinese restaurants worldwide.
 In Chinese, they are known as 餐桌转盘 (餐桌轉盤, dinner-table turntables, cānzhuō zhuànpán).

 History

-It is likely that the explanation of the term "lazy Susan" has been lost to history.
+It is likely that the explanation of the term lazy Susan has been lost to history.
 Folk etymologies claim it as an American invention.
 According to lore, Thomas Jefferson invented the device, which was known as a "dumbwaiter", for his daughter Susan.
 Regardless of the origins of the name, by 1917 it was advertised in Vanity Fair as "Ovington's $8.50 mahogany 'Revolving Server or Lazy Susan, but the term's use predates both the advertisement and, probably, the country.